cmgoffena13/etl-file-loader/README.md

  - Comprehensive Test Suite
  - Automatic Webhook Notifications for Internal Errors
  - Factory Pattern allows for easy implementation for new support
- - Detailed Pipeline Logging Stored for Performance Tracking
+ - Pipeline Run Information stored in logging table for performance tracking

 ## Design